-The undergraduate program in the Political Science at Temple University is designed to give students and broad education in the study of politics.
-The curriculum introduces students to the diverse theoretical and methodological approaches that we use to study politics, sharpens analytical thinking, and challenges students to evaluate critically the rights and responsibilities of citizens living in a democracy.
+The Bachelor of Arts degree program in the Political Science Department gives students a broad education in the study of politics and government institutions.
+Students learn the diverse theoretical and methodological approaches that we use to study politics.
+Our courses sharpen analytical thinking skills and challenge students to evaluate critically the rights and responsibilities of citizens living in a democracy.

 The discipline of political science is broken down into four distinct subfields: